nrzaman/take-home-assessment-2025/README.md

 5. Developing a UI that is accessible
 6. Developing a UI that is both web and mobile friendly
 7. Writing unit tests to validate the API call(s)
-8. Relevant documentation (README or similar) that describes how to run the application
+8. Relevant documentation (`README.md` or similar) that describes how to run the application

 Full UI/UX wireframes are out of scope for this application.

+### Assumptions
+1. On mobile, only 3 columns are displayed for better performance: `State`, `Registration Deadline Online`, and `Register`.
+This is operating under the assumption that a mobile user would most likely be looking for a way to register online via mobile, as opposed to other methods.

 ## Running the Application